NZ'S ultimate 1 day multisport race

-The ‘James’ Mountain Man is NZ’s toughest 1 day multisport race.
+The ‘James’ Mountain Man is NZ’s ultimate 1 day multisport race.

 For ultimate bragging rights over all your C2C & Ironman mates